-DNS poisoning.
+DNS "spoofing" and "poisoning".
 Simply the name conjures up the kind of thoughts that keep network admins up at night.
 What if my RNDC key gets leaked?
 Could there be a rogue DHCP server within my perimeter?
 Are the Lizard Squad planning an attack on for Christmas?

 Much of what we know now about DNS, address protocol, and packet priority is being redefined with the recent 'Net Neutrality' legislation.
 Instead of becoming a party to the hoopla that is partisan politics surrounding THAT issue, let me assure you there are many different mitigation strategies for not only securing your own network against DNS poisoning, but also working towards a harmonious kum-by-ah solution that in the end, may end up resolving (pun intended) the DNS plight.
 So, let's silence the alerting system, and get down to what DNS poisoning is, why it's still around, and one of the best ways to solve it.